Last update: 11:46 | 10/11/2017

 “This event has brought the best and most innovative players of the industry to learn, unlearn, and relearn the way forward,” she said.

-“Technology is a ‘big’ word for them and they lack guidance on what to do and how technology should work,” she said.
+“Technology is a ‘big’ word for them and they lack guidance on what to do and how technology should work,” she told Viet Nam News.

 Most local retailers are small- and medium-sized enterprises (SMEs) which lack advanced technologies, while most technology service providers overlook SMEs in the country, she said.

-The retail market saw 118 billion USD in retail sales last year, fueled by a growing middle class with expanding disposable incomes and an increasing number of internet users.
+The retail market saw US$118 billion in retail sales last year, fueled by a growing middle class with expanding disposable incomes and an increasing number of internet users.

 Consumers now expect brands to be present across all physical and digital platforms.

 “The standing challenge is how to drive online traffic to visit traditional offline stores,” Gasgonia said.

 No matter how good you may already be, there’s always the potential to do better.
 If you’re not willing to change and do the scary new things, someone else will,” she told Viet Nam News.

 “Change is the only consistent thing in this world.
 Innovate or die,” she said.

 Indochina, spearheaded by Viet Nam, is one of the fastest-growing and best-performing retail markets in the world.